rackslab/Slurm-web/doc/installation.rst

 From source
 ^^^^^^^^^^^

-Installing from source depends on Python pip and Nodejs.
-You can install the pythonic rest api in a virtual environment or system wide.
+Installing from source depends on Python setuptools and Nodejs.
+You can install the REST API in a virtual environment or system wide.

-Note: YMMV, but installing using setuptools v47.1.0 do not seem to work reliably with native virtual packages eventhough PEP420 support has been merged in setuptools [v40.1.0](https://setuptools.readthedocs.io/en/latest/history.html#v40-1-0).
-I have had personnally more sucess using `pip install .` and thus recommends you do the same.

 For the rest api and conf dashboard:
 .. code-block:: bash